-- Connect your device to your computer that you normally sync it to, and thus contains the backup files.
+- Connect your device to the computer that you normally sync it to that contains the backup files

-- After Back up is completed, select Restore and then restore from your most recent backup.
+- After Back up is completed, select Restore to restore from your most recent backup or another backup

 If iTunes prompts you to enter the passcode when you connect to your computer (*), or if the above does not work, try the following option.

-B) If you did not previously sync your iPhone/iPad with iTunes, then try following:
+If you did not previously sync your iPhone/iPad with iTunes

 You need to force the phone into recovery mode and restore it as a new device to remove the passcode.
 To do this:

-- You should see the “recovery mode” alert:
+- You should see one of these “recovery mode” alerts

-Now that your device is in recovery mode, you must restore the device.
-You may either restore it to a previous point, or set it up as a new phone.
-This will wipe all files and settings, including the passcode.
-If you see a message stating that your phone is locked (*) and you need to enter your passcode, just ignore and close this message.
+- This process wipes all files and settings, including the passcode.
+If you see a message stating that your phone is locked (*) and you need to enter your passcode, just ignore and close this message